btcrs/thesis/source/10_chapter_3.md

 First an attacker could pretend to be part of the garden network and send fake measurements to Gardeners-log.

-To send messages to the API the attacker would either need to steal the API key used to validate the Gardener container's messages and then send fake updates to the database, or they would need to gain access to the garden's network and send messages to the Gardener container, which would be forwarded and trusted by Gardeners-log.
+To send messages to `Gardeners-log` the attacker would either need to steal the API key used to validate the Gardener container's messages and then send fake updates to the database, or they would need to gain access to the garden's network and send messages to the Gardener container, which would be forwarded and trusted by Gardeners-log.

 Getting into the garden's network could include either physically accessing one of the Raspberry Pis and modifying the code or trying to access the garden's subnetwork with their own device and pretending to be a new garden machine.

 Alternatively, an attacker could try to send messages from the web application to modify or delete the data already stored in the Gardeners-log.
 If the attacker were able to make authenticated requests they could also send dangerous commands to the garden.

-If they were unable to authenticate through the web application, they could also try to send requests directly to the API and hope that their credentials were not checked there.
+If they were unable to authenticate through the web application, they could also try to send requests directly to the `Gardeners-log` and hope that their credentials were not checked there.

 There are also two places in Victor's data flow that an attacker could keep a user from being able to access the data.
 The attacker in these scenarios would be much less motivated.
 In fact, the garden would not even need to be the primary target.
 The attacker would most likely be a bot or a large network of bots called a botnet.